 How do you tackle plastic pollution, material waste and social isolation in one fell swoop?
-That’s a problem that Jordyn de Boer and Tania Potts are helping to solve, fuelled by a burning desire to tackle plastic pollution at its source.
+That’s a problem that Jordyn de Boer and Tania Potts are helping to solve with Boomerang Bags, fuelled by a burning desire to tackle plastic pollution at its source.

 Initially, they decided that, providing people with reusable bags, seemed like a good place to start to reduce single-use plastics, and fostering sustainable behaviour.

 However, when they discovered that there were no manufacturers of reusable bags in Australia, in typical entrepreneurial fashion, they decided to do it themselves.